fetacore/libartificial/README.md

 # libartificial

-This is a small pure C header-only library for arbitrarily deep neural networks.
+This is a small pure C header-only, zero-dependency library for arbitrarily deep neural networks.
 It is my first attempt to write a scientific project in C but the speed is already outstanding.
 I made this library in order to assist me with my doctoral research.

-It is CPU only (soon with support for cuBLAS if I get my hands on an NVIDIA GPU).
+It is CPU only (soon with support for cuBLAS and cuDNN if I get my hands on an NVIDIA GPU).
 I have plans to extend it for CNNs.

 ## Bindings